 Do you need help navigating campus parking?
 This list of 10 tips will set you up for parking success.
-You'll be a parking expert before you know it!

 Purchase a parking permit

 If you need to park on campus, we recommend you purchase a parking permit.
 If you live off campus and need to commute each day, you’ll want to purchase a commuter permit.
-Resident permits are available for students who live on campus and have at least a freshman class standing.
+Resident permits are available for students who live on campus and have at least a sophomore class standing.
 If you don’t commute that often, you can purchase a bundle pack, which includes 10 one-day permits.